Victoria Methodist Church: History

 The original Victoria Methodist Church was built in 1899-1900 to replace the town's Wesleyan Methodist chapel of 1847.
 It was designed by Mr. W. J. Morley of Bradford and built by Mr. William Gibson of Exeter.
 The memorial stones were laid on 20 November 1899 and the church opened by Mr. T. P. Wansbrough on 13 September 1900.

 The church was a victim of fire on 5 February 1934, which reduced the building to a shell.
 It was believed the fire originated from a fuse of the organ's electrical apparatus and quickly spread across the church's wooden furnishings.
 Plans were then made for the construction of a replacement on the same site, with the possible inclusion and restoration of the surviving north wall and tower.
 A sum of £17,285 was received from the insurance company and Messrs Fry, Paterson and Jones of Weston-super-Mare drew up plans for the new church.

 Progress of the new church scheme was delayed when Weston-super-Mare Urban Council revealed their intention of a road widening scheme for Station Road.
 The church's trustees believed the council's scheme would result in "heavy additional expenses" for the new church, as it would force the "demolition of existing masonry, the withdrawal of the building line, and the provision of new foundations".
 Some of the local congregation protested against the demolition of the surviving parts of the ruined church, but the site was cleared later in 1934.
 The trustees and council came to an agreement over the road widening scheme by the end of the year, with the council purchasing the additional land required from the trustees for £700.

 Messrs Bryant and Son of Birmingham were hired as builders of the new church in December 1934.
 On 6 March 1935, the chief foundation stone was laid by Mrs. Walter Robinson of Bath, the sister of the former superintendent of the Weston-super-Mare circuit, Rev. J. Walthew Simister.
 A further sixty-three stones were then laid by various donors, some of which had been salvaged from the previous church.

 The new Victoria Methodist Church was opened by Mrs. W. H. Chamings of Burnham-on-Sea on 2 January 1936.
 Mrs. Chamings was the widowed wife of Rev. W. H. Chamings, one of the earliest resident ministers of the former church, and mother of Rev. W. Loxley Chamings, one of the ministers at the new church.
 The total cost of the new church was £19,460, £250 of which was still to be raised at the time of the church's opening.

+In 2020, the church closed permanently as a place of worship.
+Due to the COVID-19 pandemic, the church was struggling financially and had limited voluntary help available to continue running for its largely elderly congregation, most of whom were unable to attend due to lockdown measures.
+A final service was held on 10 October 2020.